codenostic/fcc-imagesearch/README.md

 FreeCodeCamp Image Search Abstraction layer
 ===========================================

+Note: To view application in live mode - click "LIVE" button on top

 User Stories
 1) Get image search results for search query
 2) Can paginate by passing a parameter on number of search results needed(default = 10)